Boston group backed by Celtics co-owner makes coronavirus recommendations to White House

-BOSTON (WHDH) - A group of scientists based in Boston and backed by billionaires — including Bain Capital co-chair and Celtics co-owner Steve Pagliuca — says it’s working on solutions to end the pandemic.
+BOSTON (WHDH) - BOSTON (WHDH) – A group of scientists based in Boston and backed by billionaires — including Bain Capital co-chair and Celtics co-owner Steve Pagliuca — say they’re working on solutions to end the pandemic.

-The group, which calls itself “Scientists to Stop Covid-19,” sent a 17-page report to the White House this week calling for using more powerful drugs in larger doses
+The group, which calls itself “Scientists to Stop Covid-19,” sent a 17-page report to the White House this week calling for the use of more powerful drugs in larger doses, as well as other unorthodox measures to fight the pandemic.

-They also propose a saliva test for the virus and scheduling tests at the end of the work day.
+They also proposed a saliva test for the virus and scheduling tests at the end of the workday to help facilitate the reopening of the economy.

+Pagliuca told 7NEWS that he has also shared ideas with former presidential candidate Tom Steyer, who’s working with a group of scientists in California.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)